cboettig/ews-review/manuscript-w-refs.md

 Wysham, D. B., and A. Hastings.
 2008.
 Sudden shifts in ecological systems: intermittency and transients in the coupled Ricker population model..
 Bulletin of mathematical biology 70:1013–31.

+  [Figure 1: Venn diagram repesenting the intersecting domains of rapid regime shifts, bifurcations, and critical slowing down.
+Text in italic are example phenomena that occur in each domain.]: http://dl.dropbox.com/u/3356641/blogstuff/ews-venn.jpg [Figure 2: A system where variance decreases prior to a population collapse. from Schreiber (2003).
+In this model, prey species with high growth rates exhibit chaotic dynamics under predation, but populations collapse when predation increases beyond a threshold value.
+Left: The population level as a function of predation rate.\
+  Middle: Variance of the prey population level.
+Note that it *decreases* as predation rate approaches the threshold.
+Right: Lag-1 Autocorrelation in prey population dynamics increases as the threshold is approached]: schreiber-fig.png [Figure 3: A system where critical slowing down is observed without a critical threshold, from Kéfi et al. (2012).
+In this model, prey have logistic growth and are subject to predation with a Type III functional response, but there is no bifurcation.
+Instead, average prey population exhibits a smooth response to increased predation.
+Left: The population level as a function of predation rate.
+Middle: Variance of the prey population level.
+Note that it increases during the transition, despite no bifurcation.
+Right: Lag-1 Autocorrelation in prey population dynamics as predation rate increases.
+Note that it, too, increases despite the lack of a bifurcation]: kefi-fig.png [Figure 5: Difference between different types of perturbations.
+On the horizontal axis is the bifurcation parameter, representing the state of the environment (e.g. annual mean temperature) whose slow change could lead to a sudden shift.
+A direct disturbance to the system state (e.g. population size, vertical axis) could also cause a transition if it is large enough to cross the stability threshold (dashed line).
+Such a perturbation can come from exogenous factors such as anthropogenic pressures or occur by chance from intrisic stochasticity.
+These distinct mechanisms of disturbance and environmental change are coupled -- as the environment detiorates moving the system left on the diagram, the probability that a distrubance crosses the threshold increases.
+From Bel et al. (2012).]: Bel2012example.png